Gin-TrungSon/ROS-TCP-Connector/com.unity.robotics.message-visualizations/MessageVisualizationsDesign.md

+# Redesign changes:

+Made a clean separation between Visualizations package and ROS-TCP-Connector.
+Now ROS-TCP-Connector only provides general purpose interfaces for subscribing to messages and receiving topic updates, plus a generic hud that offers tabs and windows that can be used for any purpose.
+Message Visualizations provides all the specific visualization logic.

+Each IVisual no longer represents a single message, but a single topic; as new messages are sent to it, most IVisuals will throw away the old message and visualize the new one, but the exact behaviour is up to the IVisual itself.

+The IVisualFactory interface changed from CreateVisual(Message) to GetOrCreateVisual(topic), reflecting that each visual is linked to a topic rather than a message.
+And the the "GetOr" reflects that the factory is now responsible for keeping hold of the IVisuals it has created.
+We now have a clear "official" way to get hold of the visual for a given topic.

 # Message Visualizations design

 The goal of this package is to provide a toolkit for users to visualize messages in whatever way suits their needs: